 - Unpaid Internship or Co-Ops—Unpaid internships and co-ops are permissible through Experiential Learning only in exceptional circumstances, such as working for a nonprofit organization.
 Students should understand their rights as an intern under the Fair Labor Standards Act and should negotiate for pay if their internship or co-op falls within the range of activities of paid work under the act.
 Review the United States Department of Labor’s Internship Program under The Fair Labor Standards Act.

-- Loss or Changes in Employment—If employment has been terminated or work details have been changed by your employer, you are required to notify the Experiential Learning Office (firstname.lastname@example.org) and the International Center (email@example.com) within 10 days of the change.
+- Loss or Changes in Employment—If employment has been terminated or work details have been changed by your employer, you are required to notify the Experiential Learning Office (email@example.com) and the Office of Global Services (firstname.lastname@example.org) within 10 days of the change.

 Violation of Rules